We Do Not Become Ourselves Alone

 Flourishing Is Not a Solo Project

 Positive psychology offers a different map.
-Martin Seligman's model of flourishing, developed over decades and laid out fully in his 2011 book Flourish, does not describe well-being as happiness achieved in isolation, or as a checklist completed by a determined individual.
-Flourishing, in Seligman's framework, is made up of five interdependent elements: positive emotion, engagement, relationships, meaning, and accomplishment.
-(You'll be leaving the site for Bookshop.org.)
+Martin Seligman's model of flourishing, laid out fully in his 2011 book Flourish, describes well-being as made up of five interdependent elements: positive emotion, engagement, relationships, meaning, and accomplishment.
+Relationships are not decorative.
+They are one of the conditions that make a full life possible.

 We Adapted in Relationship